Black Lives Matter: 2016

-In Randallstown, Maryland, near Baltimore, on August 1, police officers shot and killed Korryn Gaines, a 23-year-old African-American woman, also shooting and injuring her son.
+In Randallstown, Maryland, near Baltimore, on August 1, police officers shot and killed Korryn Gaines, a 23-year-old African American woman, also shooting and injuring her son.
 Gaines' death was protested in Baltimore.

 In August, Black Lives Matter protested in Pittsburgh, Pennsylvania the death of Bruce Kelley Jr., who was shot after fatally stabbing a police dog while trying to escape from police the previous January.

 In August, several professional athletes began participating in National Anthem protests.
 The protests began in the National Football League (NFL) after Colin Kaepernick of the San Francisco 49ers sat during the anthem, as opposed to the tradition of standing, before his team's third preseason game of 2016.
 During a post-game interview he explained his position stating, "I am not going to stand up to show pride in a flag for a country that oppresses black people and people of color.
 To me, this is bigger than football and it would be selfish on my part to look the other way.
 There are bodies in the street and people getting paid leave and getting away with murder," a protest widely interpreted as in solidarity with the Black Lives Matter movement.
-The protests have generated mixed reactions, and have since spread to other U.S. sports leagues.
+The protests have generated mixed reactions and have since spread to other U.S. sports leagues.

 In September, BLM protested the shooting deaths by police officers of Terence Crutcher in Tulsa, Oklahoma, and Keith Lamont Scott in Charlotte, North Carolina.
 The Charlotte Observer reported "The protesters began to gather as night fell, hours after the shooting.
 They held themed signs that said 'Stop Killing Us' and 'Black Lives Matter,' and they chanted 'No justice, no peace.'
 The scene was sometimes chaotic and tense, with water bottles and stones chucked at police lines, but many protesters called for peace and implored their fellow demonstrators not to act violently."
-Multiple nights of protests in September and October were held in El Cajon, California, following the shooting of Alfred Olango.
+Multiple nights of protests in September and October were held in El Cajon, California, following the killing of Alfred Olango.